noubre/seekdeep/README.md

 SeekDeep now supports switching between different LLM models:

 1. A model selector dropdown is available in the chat interface.
-2. By default, SeekDeep will fetch the list of available models from your local Ollama installation.
+2. By default, SeekDeep will fetch the list of available models from your local Ollama installation, or if connected to a host then the host's models will be listed.
 3. If you don't have specific models installed, you can install them with Ollama:
    ```bash
    # Install additional models